 Should You Be Buying Organic?

-The Dirty Dozen
+2023 Dirty Dozen

-The dirty dozen is a list of the top twelve fruits and veggies that tested positive for 47 to 67 chemicals.
-More than 98 percent of strawberry samples, peaches, nectarines, and apples tested positive for at least one pesticide residue.
-If you are not already, you should consider buying organic beginning with these top twelve produce items.
-Remember, the thinner the skin, the more pesticides that leak through to the fruit that you eat.
+The dirty dozen is a list of the top twelve fruits and veggies that tested positive for higher concentrations of pesticides than other produce.
+More than 90 percent of samples of strawberries, apples, cherries, spinach, nectarines, and grapes tested positive for residues of two or more pesticides.
+Over 50 different pesticides were detected on every type of crop on the list, except cherries.If you are not already, you should consider buying organic beginning with these top twelve produce items.
+Remember, the thinner the skin, the more likely it is that pesticides can leak through.

-- Bell peppers
+- Bell and hot peppers

-The Clean 15
+The Clean Fifteen

-- Sweet Peas
+- Sweet Peas (Frozen)

-Washing produce helps reduce the amount of pesticides and germs that have accumulated on the fruits and vegetables during growing and transport to your home.
+Washing produce helps reduce the number of pesticides and germs that have accumulated on the fruits and vegetables during growing and transport to your home.
 Always wash produce, even if it is organic!
 Making your own produce wash is an easy, inexpensive way to protect your family and save some money.